A NSW Government website

 • where authorised or required by law to be disclosed.

-How will the Department ensure that information registered by interested site hosts is kept secure when sending to charge point operators (CPO)?
+How will the Department ensure that information registered by interested site hosts is kept secure when sent to charge point operators?

-CPOs that request access to the list will be required to first complete a declaration and be registered in the grant application system.
-Then, a background screening of the organisation will be conducted before sharing a private link of the list with the CPO.
+Charge point operators who request access to the list will first be required to complete a declarationaround proper use of the list and be registered in the grant application system.
+Then, the organisation will be screened before a private link of the list is shared with the charge point operator.

 Round 2 – successful applicants